In balance with the environment

 Sustainability and innovation

-Eindhoven Airport has expressed the wish to become part of the leading European airports in the field of sustainability.
-This has been translated into the concrete goal of acquiring ACI Europe’s highest level of accreditation for carbon reduction, which is the level of ‘Airport Carbon Accredited for Carbon Neutrality’, before 2015.
+Eindhoven Airport wants to become part of the leading European airports in the field of sustainability.
+This has been set into the concrete goal of acquiring ACI Europe’s highest level of accreditation for carbon reduction, which is the level of ‘Airport Carbon Accredited for Carbon Neutrality’, before 2015.

 Airport Carbon Accreditation is an independent programme administered by WSP Environment & Energy, an international consultancy appointed by ACI EUROPE to enforce the accreditation criteria for airports on an annual basis.
 The administration of the programme is overseen by an Advisory Board.
 Airports must have carbon footprints independently verified in accordance with ISO14064 (Greenhouse Gas Accounting).
 Evidence of this must be provided to the administrator together with all claims regarding carbon management processes which must also be independently verified.